 Looking for Smile Direct Club reviews?
 You’re in the right place!

 Traditional braces and invisible aligners like Invisalign are expensive, and cosmetic dentistry is not covered by most insurance plans.
-Home braces kits like those offered by Smile Direct Club seem convenient and more affordable at first glance, but there is a reason that they are cheaper.
+Home braces kits like those offered by Smile Direct Club may be a more convenient and affordable option for some looking to straighten their teeth.

 In this article, we present both positive and negative reviews of Smile Direct Club that we found to be representative of the thousands of customer testimonies available.
 Of course, everyone’s experience is different, and it’s up to you to ultimately decide what is best.
 But if you want to know what other people are saying about Smile Direct Club, stay tuned and you’ll learn about the Smile Direct experience in terms of the following: